How To Build A Water Storage System For Long-Term Emergencies

 If you want to use your pool water for survival, you must do so long before it gets to that stage.

-And better to be safe than sorry – always boil or chemically treat pool water before you start using it, to be safe.
+Always boil or chemically treat pool water before you using it, just in case.

 Wells store and produce water.

-So, if you can build one on your property, you should have a good source of drinking water for an emergency.
+So, if you can build one, you’ll have a resilient source of drinking water for emergencies.

-However, this highly depends on how much of your well is mechanized.
+But this depends on how much of your well is mechanized.

 Someone with a working water well will survive a disaster far easier than the rest.